ArenRedd/arenredd.github.io/_posts/2025-05-27-notion-sticky-notes-arch-linux.md

 error: externally-managed-environment
 ```

 Translation: *"Nice try, n00b.
-Your system Python is a temple - don't piss in it."*
+Your system python is a temple - don't piss in it."*

 ---